vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Within the _staging_ area on the pipeline page, click on **Add app** -> **create new app**.
 Give it a name like `bookshelfstaging`.

 Once you create the app, use the arrow menu at the top to access an option named _configure automatic deployment_.
 Select `staging` branch for automatic deployment, check the option to _wait for CI_ and click on _Enable Automatic Deploy_.
-You can close that popup once your changes are applied.
+You can close that pop up once your changes are applied.

 Now that your staging app is ready.
 You can click on the name you have given under _staging area_ to opens up the detailed staging page.
 There you'll have fine-grained control over all aspects of the application.

 For now, search for a _Postgres_ addon under _Resources_ tab.
 Select _Heroku Postgres_ from the search results, select _Hobby dev - free_ option if you don't want to pay now and click on _Provision_.

-Your next stop should be _Settings_ tab where you can _Reveal Config Vars_ within the  _Config Vars_ section.
+Your next stop should be the _Settings_ tab where you can _Reveal Config Vars_ within the  _Config Vars_ section.
 Add a key named `RAILS_MASTER_KEY` and the value for the key will be from `config/master.key`.
 Click _Add_ to save the changes.

 You should be able to see a `DATABASE_URL` in there, which was added by default when you added _Heroku Postgres_ addon.
 But where does this environment variable go?
 That would be the `config/database.yml` file.